 The cat’s close relationship to humans is marked by its existence in countless idioms and sayings.
-We let the cat out of the bag, take a cat nap, there is more than one way to skin a cat, you put the cat among the pigeons, curiosity killed the cat, etc. But one of the best-known idioms refers to the fact that cats are said to have nine lives.
+We let the cat out of the bag, take a cat nap, say there is more than one way to skin a cat, put the cat among the pigeons, curiosity killed the cat, etc. But one of the best-known idioms refers to the fact that cats are said to have nine lives.
 This isn’t true, but the saying likely originates from the fact that cats have an innate ability to survive dangerous situations and get away by the skin of their teeth.

 But why are there nine lives specifically?
 And is there any truth to the saying?
 Let’s take a closer look.

 This saying refers to the fact that cats have an innate ability to survive, even when they are put in dangerous situations.
 They are biologically built to withstand challenges.

 They have a compact body and a low center of gravity.
 This means that their body naturally wants to land feet side down, and they have a righting ability that further accentuates this.
 The result is that if a cat falls from a high space, it will almost always land on its feet.

 A cat’s righting reflex actually starts to develop at around 4 weeks of age.
 By 7 weeks, the ability is perfected and it means that your feline friend can twist its body in mid-air to right itself.
 This is possible because the cat’s spine is more flexible than that of other animals.

 Not only can the vertebrae move up and down, but they can twist.
 They are also supported by cushioned disks, which act like shock absorbers that take the strain of a hard landing.
 Cats do not have a clavicle, or collarbone, which means that they can retain even more of an articulated style when in motion.

 A cat needs a minimum of 30 cm for this self-righting mechanism to work fully.
 If they fall from a shorter height than this, they could still land on their back or side, but the risk of damage is minimal.